SamiMitwalli/One-Pro-IMU-Retriever-Demo/README.md

 This is a proof of concept.
 The `imu_reader.py` retrieves a stream of data from the XREAL One Pro's IMU via TCP, parsing the gyroscope and accelerometer data.
 I hope this will be helpful for future open-source projects involving the XReal One/One Pro, such as those involving support for e.g. SteamVR and Android XR.

+If you use any code or knowledge from this project in your own work, please acknowledge it by mentioning either me or the project.

 ## 🚀 Quick Start

 ### Option 1: Use the Launcher (Recommended)